Diego Díaz (footballer, born 1996)

-Diego Cristián Nelson Díaz Núñez (born 2 May 1996) is a Chilean footballer who currently last played for Chilean Segunda División side Independiente de Cauquenes as a defender.
+Diego Cristián Nelson Díaz Núñez (born 2 May 1996) is a Chilean footballer who last played for Chilean Segunda División side Independiente de Cauquenes as a defender.

 Personal life

 He is the twin brother of the professional footballer Luis Felipe Díaz.
 They have played for the same football club four times: Curicó Unido (2013–17), Palestino (2017), Deportes Recoleta (2019) and Independiente de Cauquenes (2021).